kaimast/geni-lib3/docs/source/tutorials/simplevts.rst

 * Now the request object is complete - we need to contact the aggregate and have it build our topology for us::

-   manifest = VTSAM.UtahDDC.createsliver(context, slicename, vtsr)
+   manifest = VTSAM.UtahDDC.createsliver(context, SLICENAME, vtsr)

 Set up InstaGENI Compute Sliver
 -------------------------------